SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* The student is listening to TTS audio and can visually track which word is being spoken from the event updates of the current highlighted word.
 1. F23.
 The secure browser shall provide a means to set a TTS voice pack as the current voice.
+	* _Rationale_: Text-to-Speech voice packs are necessary in order to provide a variety of speech languages to the students.
+These voice packs provide different languages, regional accents, and gender variants.
+	* _User Stories_:
+		* Student is listening to voice output but had difficulty understanding the voice output due to voice regional accents and wants to change voice pack for Text-to-Speech API to get desired voice output.
 1. F28.
 The secure browser shall provide a means to get/set TTS pitch.
 1. F29.
 The secure browser shall provide a means to get/set TTS rate.
 1. F30.
 The secure browser shall provide a means to get/set TTS volume.